On the origin of multifrequency temporal and spectral variability in Ton 599: Multiwavelength Observations and Data Analysis

 \subsection{NEOWISE}

 The Wide Field Infrared Explorer(WISE) has surveyed the entire sky in four infrared wavelengths with high sensitivity and spatial resolution devices.
 NEOWISE(Near-Earth Object Wide-Field Infrared Survey Explorer) is the enhancement of WISE.
-NEOWISE mission continues to detect, track, and characterize minor planets \citep{mainzer2011preliminary}.
-The four infrared filters are $w_1$,$w_2$,$w_3$ and $w_4$, we have taken only $w_1$ and $w_3$ in our study.
+NEOWISE mission continues to detect, track, and characterise minor planets \citep{mainzer2011preliminary}.
+The four infrared filters are W1, W2, W3, and W4; we have taken only W1 and W2 in our study.
 We downloaded the data from the Infrared Science Archive and changed AB magnitude to flux using center wavelength $\lambda_{\text{cen}}$ from the SVO\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}} filter service.